 Step 3.
 Begin transcoding: simply hit RUN button and then it will start transcoding with the assistance of hardware acceleration if supported and enabled.

-How to Edit 4K HEVC Video in Adobe Premiere Pro - Step 2.
-Solve 4K Editing Not Smooth Issue
+2. How to Edit 4K HEVC in Premiere Pro Smoothly

 Creating proxy is to create a low-resolution copy of your original video, and then you can use the low-quality proxy file during the editing process.
 This way, the editing process will be smoother.
 When you finish editing and are ready to export, you just need to replace the proxy file with its corresponding original file.
 For example, you can create a copy in 1080x720 for your 4K video, edit in Premiere Pro using the 720p file, and then export in 4K.

 So how to create proxy file for 4K editing in Premiere Pro?

 Step 1.
 Create a new project, and then click Ingest Settings tab.
 Then, you need to check the box of Ingest and choose Create Proxies from the drop-down menu.
 Next, choose a premade proxy preset or create a custom one.
 Below are the recommended resolutions and formats for two 4K resolutions.